Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 All that's needed on each host is an **OS kernel** that supports containers and a **container runtime**.
 **Docker**: you need software and container runtime, to build and run container images.
 For Docker-formatted container images, container manifest is called a **Dockerfile**.
 A Dockerfile contains four commands, each of which creates a layer:
-    - FROM: create a base layet
+    - FROM: create a base layer.
+It’s common to use publicly available open-source container images as the base for your own images.
+Artifact Registry contains public, open source images and you can privately store your own images.
+Thera are also, other public repositories such as Docker Hub Registry and GitLab.
     - COPY: copy files
     - RUN: build the aplication using commands
     - CMD: specifies what command to run within the container